tmo-oss/percy-hydration-tools/README.md

 # Lint code
 $ npm run lint

-# Run unit tests with coverage
+# Run unit tests with coverage, you should set PERSONAL_ACCESS_TOKEN to .env file, otherwise the include project test case will fail
 $ npm run test
 ```